vfosnar/SCEE/README.md

   * service building type: substation, well, pumping station, ...
   * ask for cuisine of restaurants and fast food, including some auto-complete function for very common values
   * ask for healthcare specialty of amenity = doctors
+  * "external quests" (experimental)
+    * allows defining own note-like quests
+    * nothing can be done, except for showing a note and all tags of the involved element
+    * to use it, add 'external.csv' to `Android/data/de.westnordost.streetcomplete.h3/files`, containing `<type>,<id>,<message>`
+    * e.g. `NODE,2345678,suspicious shop type` to show a quest with message 'suspicious shop type' at the node.
+  * osmose issues (experimental)
+    * simply shows issues, with the ability to report a false positive
+    * a quest setting allows disabling "item" type
+    * some issues are not working, notably everything involving more than a single element
 * quest changes
   * allow "paved" surface without note (because one lane concrete, one lane asphalt is too common)
   * ask type for more surveillance cameras